hincksjim/supportbuddy/ai.md

 ## 8. `generate-personal-summary.ts`

 **Function:** Synthesizes information from all user data sources (profile, documents, chats, diary, meds, timeline) to create a comprehensive Markdown report.
 It also identifies the user's latest, most specific diagnosis.
+This is called from the "Summary" page when the user clicks the "Refresh Report" button.

 **Prompt:**
 ```